CHM 1321/1721

 Review Session Details

-- Learn how to Newman Projections in steps
+- Line Structure to Newman Projections (NP)

 - Stereochemistry of sp3 (R/S) and alkene (E/Z) structures